FEATURED POST

 If this happens, Uber says that you will get a partial refund on the TfL licence application fee.

-How do you prepare for a topographical assessment?
+How do I prepare for the topographical assessment?

-You only commit to final answers once you press the “submit” button at the end.
-After that, no more changes are allowed, so always use the “next question” button to move between the sections.
+You only commit to final answers once you press the ‘Submit’ button at the end.
+After that, no more changes are allowed, so always use the ‘Next Question’ button to move between the sections and come back to it at the end if you’re unsure.

 Did you know?

-Uber runs free training sessions for the topographical test, including mock exams with the trainers, at its Green Light Hubs.
-See below for details.
+Uber runs free training sessions for the topographical test students, including mock exams with the trainers at its Green Light Hubs.

 As we’ve explained above, there are two main types of question: multiple choice and route planning.